MR-Addict/Pi-Pico-SSD1306-C-Library/README.md

 }
 ```

-Note that, in this library I use default I2C0 and default I2C pins which is `GPIO4-SDA` and `GPIO5-SCL`, you can change it using other default i2c pins.
-Here I use SSD1306 recommanded I2C max speed, **400KHz**.
+Note that, in this library I use default I2C0 and default I2C pins which is `GPIO4-SDA` and `GPIO5-SCL`, but you can change it by other default i2c pins.

+And I use SSD1306 recommanded I2C max frequency, **400KHz**.

 The 6th parameter to the constructor call is whether the screen whould be upside-down or not.
 If true, the screen will be reversed.